Nice3point/RevitTemplates/source/Nice3point.Revit.Templates/Nice3point.Revit.AddIn.Solution/Readme.md

 ### Updating the Changelog

-For releases, changelog for the release version is required.
+Updating the changelog is optional.
+If you provide a changelog, the build system will use it for the release notes.
+If no entry is found for the current version, GitHub will automatically generate release notes based on your pull requests and commits.

-To update the changelog:
+To update the changelog manually:

 1. Navigate to the solution root.
 2. Open the file **Changelog.md**.